It can be incredibly distressing and overwhelming to learn that someone you care about is having thoughts of suicide.

 - Take all threats seriously.
 Never dismiss or minimise someone’s expressions of suicidal or high risk-tasking behaviour.

-Immediate Steps: What to Do Right Now
+Immediate Steps: What To Do Right Now

 - Stay Calm (as much as possible): Your calm demeanour can help ground the person.
 Take a deep breath.